About Result Folding

 To implement result folding in a search page, you must ensure that the items involved in the folding have some fields identifying how they relate one to another (see About Fields).
 The fields are the following:

 A collection field, whose value is identical for all items related one to another.

 An item identification field, whose value is a unique identifier for each item, such as its URI or its ID in the indexed system.

 A parent item identifier field, whose value is the unique identifier of the parent item of another item.

-Together, the following search results form an email conversation.
-If they were displayed without result folding and among other search results in a search page, it would be difficult to link them and to understand how they are related.
+Together, the following search results form a thread conversation.
+If they were displayed without result folding and among other search results in a search page, it would be difficult to link them and to understand how they’re related.
 With result folding implemented, the original message is displayed as the main search result, and the responses are displayed underneath.
-Similarly, attachments are displayed under the message to which they are related.
+Similarly, attachments are displayed under the message to which they’re related.